-- a.
 A vegetative buffer sufficient to mitigate the visual impact of the facility as approved by the zoning administrator is required.
-The buffer shall, at minimum, be located within the entirety of the minimum principle structure setback requirement for that zoning district. - b.
+The buffer shall consist of a landscaping strip at least fifty (50) feet wide, shall be located within the setbacks, and shall run around the entirety of the area proposed for development.
 The buffer shall consist of existing vegetation and as needed, an installed landscaped strip consisting of multiple rows of staggered trees and other vegetation.
-This buffer should include vegetation a minimum of six (6) feet high at planting and reasonably expected to grow to a minimum of 15 feet at full maturity.

-- c.
-The planning commission or board of supervisors may also require additional or taller vegetative buffering in situations where the height of structures or topography affects the visual impact of the facility or in situations where solar energy system developments are located on lots adjacent to residential districts, agriculture and forestal districts (AFD's), lands under a conservation easement, or historic districts listed in the Virginia Landmarks Register/National Register program. - d.
-Non-invasive plant species and pollinator-friendly and wildlife-friendly native plants, shrubs, trees, grasses, forbs, and wildflowers must be used in the vegetative buffer following Virginia Pollinator-Smart Program best practices. - e.
-Screening and/or buffer creation requirements may be waived or altered for alternative designs such as landscaped berms, existing wetlands, or woodlands, if the berms, wetlands, or woodlands are permanently protected and maintained for use as a buffer. - f.
+This buffer should include vegetation a minimum of six (6) feet high at planting and reasonably expected to grow to full maturity within three (3) years.
+The planning commission or board of supervisors may require increased setbacks and additional or taller vegetative buffering in situations where the height of structures or topography affects the visual impact of the facility.
+Non-invasive plant species and pollinator-friendly and wildlife-friendly native plants, shrubs, trees, grasses, forbs, and wildflowers must be used in the vegetative buffer following Virginia Pollinator-Smart Program best practices.
+Screening and/or buffer creation requirements may be waived or altered for alternative designs such as landscaped berms, existing wetlands, or woodlands, if the berms, wetlands, or woodlands are permanently protected and maintained for use as a buffer.
 Existing trees and vegetation must be maintained within such buffer areas except where dead, diseased or as necessary for development or to promote healthy growth, and such trees and vegetation may supplement or satisfy landscaping requirements as applicable and approved by the zoning administrator.
 If existing trees and vegetation are disturbed, new plantings shall be provided for the buffer at least six (6) feet tall at planting.
 The vegetative buffer shall be maintained for the life of the facility.

-(6) Fencing.
+Formatted Formatted

-a.
-The facility area containing equipment, panels, and/or supporting accessory structures shall be enclosed by security fencing not less than eight (8) feet in height.
+- .
+The planning commission or board of supervisors may require an increased buffer in situations where solar energy system developments are located on lots near or adjacent to residential districts, agriculture and forestal districts (AFD's), lands under a conservation easement, or historic districts listed in the Virginia Landmarks Register/National Register program. - (6) Fencing.
+The facility area shall be enclosed by security fencing not less than eight (8) feet in height.
 The height and/or location of the fence may be altered in the conditions for a particular permit.
 Fencing must be installed on the interior of the vegetative buffer required so that it is screened from the ground level view of adjacent property owners.
-The fencing shall always be maintained while the facility is in operation and posted with appropriate safety messaging.

-(7) Pollinator habitats.

-a.
-The facility area shall be seeded promptly with pollinator-friendly vegetation in such a manner as to reduce invasive weed growth and trap sediment within the facility area.
-Virginia Pollinator-Smart Program best practices shall be followed.
-These habitats shall be maintained over the life of the project.
+The fencing shall always be maintained while the facility is in operation, and posted with appropriate safety messaging. - (7) Pollinator habitats.
+The facility area shall be seeded promptly with pollinator-friendly vegetation following completion of construction in such a manner as to reduce invasive weed growth and trap sediment within the facility area.
+At the beginning of the next planting season the facility area, setbacks and buffers will be overseeded with appropriate pollinator-friendly native plants, shrubs, trees, grasses, forbs, and wildflowers following Virginia Pollinator-Smart Program best practices.
+Once these pollinator habits are established, maintenance of the site shall follow Virginia Pollinator-Smart Program best practices unless Agrivoltaics (APV) are employed.

-(8) Agrivoltaics

-a.
-On properties where agricultural uses are permitted, agriphotovoltaics (APV) may be implemented.
-This includes grazing, compatible crops, and/or ground cover that facilitates habitats for non-invasive native species and native pollinators.

-(9) Lighting.